First Corinthians 1:18–2:5 . . .

 The World’s Reasoning vs. God’s Wisdom

-While the unbeliever considers the cross utter nonsense, the Christian sees it as "the power of God."
-The word of the cross is not simply good advice or helpful information; it's the power of God!
+While the unbeliever considers the cross utter nonsense, the Christian sees it as “the power of God.”
+The word of the cross isn’t simply good advice or helpful information; it’s the power of God!
 In other words, our victory in salvation and life can only be attained through the cross.
 The cross is everything to the Christian.

 In vv.
 22–24, Paul explains himself further: